shengyangW/shengyangWu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year ECE PhD student at the University of Michigan, Ann Arbor, supervised by [Prof. Vladimir Dvorkin](https://web.eecs.umich.edu/~dvorkin/).
+I'm a third-year PhD student in Electrical Engineering at the University of Michigan, Ann Arbor, supervised by [Prof. Vladimir Dvorkin](https://web.eecs.umich.edu/~dvorkin/).
 My major research interest is power system optimization and control, with a focus on using differential privacy to release sensitive power system datasets.
 I recieved my M.Sc. degree in Electrical Engineering at Huazhong University of Science and Technology and my B.Eng degree in Electrical Engineering at North China Electric Power University.

 News
 ======

+**June 2026:** Our paper [Differentially Private Obfuscation of Power Grid Dynamics](https://arxiv.org/abs/2605.24725) is on arxiv!

 **May 2025:** Our paper [Synthesizing Grid Data With Cyber Resilience and Privacy Guarantees](https://ieeexplore.ieee.org/abstract/document/11016094) was published in *IEEE Control Systems Letters*.

 **March 2025:** Our paper [Efficient generation of power system topology diagrams based on Graph Neural Network](https://www.sciencedirect.com/science/article/pii/S0952197625004622) was published in *Engineering Applications of Artificial Intelligence*.